pgexperts/handyrep/docs/plugins.rst

 ssh_path
     full path to the SSH executable on the replica

+use_compression
+    boolean; disable in order to turn off compression if you care more about speed than bandwidth

 extra_parameters
     additional paramters to be passed to rsync, if any